jplewe/aivx.io/index.md

 In the future, we believe all games and apps (even traditional 2D software) will be:

-- both AI-native *and* 3D-native, built on a new kind of core which allows seamless deployment across all devices and displays (screens, XR, and beyond)
+- both AI-native *and* 3D-native, requiring on a new kind of core which allows seamless deployment across all devices and displays (screens, XR, and beyond)

 - small and lightweight, eschewing traditional art assets, generating themselves entirely on-device at runtime